 We have Life Science program options that are appropriate for a range of grades from Pre-K-9th grade.
-The content and project for each program is tailored for your grade level.
+The content and project for each program is tailored to your grade level.
 All classes can be conducted in both English and Spanish.
 To find out more or to book a program, click the inquire button below.
-Be sure to include in your email the date, time, and program you are interested in, as well as the location where you would like the program to take place.

 Bats - Echolocation

 Are bats blind?
 Enter the world of this unique nocturnal mammal.
 This hands-on program includes a slide presentation along with discussion of echolocation and the bat's special function in our ecosystem.
 Learn how bats locate their food using echolocation-simulation.
 Students make a "bat" project to take home.